micro-community/development/hiring.md

 ## Roles

-We're currently hiring for two roles
+We're currently hiring for three roles (in London):

-- Software engineer - focused on the open source side continuing the development of micro and go-micro
+- SWE - focused on the open source side continuing the development of micro and go-micro
-- Services engineer - building microservices to power the platform and network
+- SRE - developing and managing the core platform that powers micro in the cloud for everyone
+- Dev UX - streamlining the developer experience of micro and providing a frictionless path to adoption

 ## Apply